 The Professional and Continuing Education unit in OSU’s Division of Extension and Engagement now offers three options in Dairy Foods Manufacturing – an essentials certificate, an advanced certificate and a micro certificate.

 A $650,000 grant allows OSU Extension’s Niche Meat Processors Assistance Network (NMPAN) to lead a collaborative, multi-state program to help solve workforce issues in Oregon and the rest of the Pacific Northwest

-In 2016, the Oregon Legislature passed a law that allows people to produce certain baked goods and confectionary items in their home kitchens and sell them directly to consumers without having to obtain a food establishment license or undergo an inspection from the Oregon Department of Agriculture.
-This publication answers frequently asked questions about the Home Bakery Exemption.
+In 2016, the Oregon Legislature passed a law that allows people to produce certain baked goods in their home kitchens and sell them directly to consumers without having to obtain a food establishment license or undergo an inspection from the Oregon Department of Agriculture.
+Read to learn more about the Home Bakery Exemption.

 Photo Credit: New Africa - Adobe Stock (Cropped from original)

 OSU - Food Innovation Center: The Food Innovation Center offers one stop access to important services for food producers, processors, marketers, and entrepreneurs.
 Services include a commercial kitchen, marketing support, processing and packing technology, product development, export services and sensory and consumer analysis.
 It operates through a partnership between Oregon State University and the Oregon Department of Agriculture.

 Food Safety and Environmental Stewardship Program (FSES): A research program at Oregon State University committed to providing the highest quality analytical laboratory research support for: chemical food quality assurance, environmental integrity preservation and enhancement of agricultural quality and production.
 This program developed wristbands to serve as passive samplers that quantitate chemical exposure from our environment.